FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 First, we need to add a "Login" or "My Account" link/button to our application; or if you are using one of the authorization modes from above (for example the **Third-party service authorization** mode), you'll add a "Connect to XYZ" link/button.
 There are two ways to connect this link/button to the OAuth server:

-1. Set the `href` of the link to the full URL that starts the OAuth authorization code grant.
+1. Set the `href` of the link to the full URL that starts the OAuth Authorization Code grant.
 2. Set the `href` to a controller in the application backend that does a redirect.

 Option #1 is an older integration that is often not used in practice.
 There are a couple of reasons for this.
 First, the URL is long and not all that nice looking.
 Second, if you are going to use any enhanced security measures like PKCE and `nonce`, you'll need to write code that generates extra pieces of data to include on the redirect.
 We'll cover PKCE and OpenID Connect's `nonce` parameter as we set up our application integration.

 Before we dig into option #2, let's quickly take a look at how option #1 works.

-First, you'll need to determine the URL that starts the authorization code grant with your OAuth server as well as include all of the necessary parameters required by the specification.
+First, you'll need to determine the URL that starts the Authorization Code grant with your OAuth server as well as include all of the necessary parameters required by the specification.
 We'll use FusionAuth as an example, since it has a consistent URL pattern.
 Let's say you are running FusionAuth and it is deployed to `https://login.twgtl.com`.
 The URL for the OAuth authorize endpoint will also be located at:

 ```
 https://login.twgtl.com/oauth2/authorize